Thomé H. Fang and A. N.

 wisdom now more urgently than ever.
 To modify the Kennedy’s dictum, let us

-proclaim: “Don’t ask what globalization and postmodernism can do for us as
+proclaim: “Don’t ask what globalization and postmodernism can do for us as process

-process philosophers.
-Instead, ask
+philosophers.
+Instead, ask ourselves

 (1) Critical Reflection and Fallacies Scanned – For Josiah Royce, “You